shrideio/shoebox/src/git/README.md

 - [x] SMTP relay is configured

-Proceed if all of the checks passes, otherwise, check the [landing page](/src/README.md#setup-outline) and continue when ready.
+Proceed if all of the checks pass, otherwise, check the [landing page](/src/README.md#setup-outline) and continue when ready.

 ### Setup

 1. Start Gogs (git) and PostgreSQL (git-db) containers.

     ```
     $ sudo cd $REPO_ROOT/src/git
     $ sudo docker-compose up -d